KrYthReX/KrYthReX/README.md

 ### Huh, a readme. (hello!)
 I'm an outdoors-y person with a love for games and computers!
+If you'd like to reach out, you can contact me at andrewkota@gmail.com

 <!--
 **KrYthReX/KrYthReX** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.